Copyright (c) 2007 THE THRASH METAL GUIDE

 X-MANTRA (NEPAL)

-Based on "Crying for Peace", this Hymallaian act offers modern post-thrash of the doomy type which gets wild at times ("Bhasan"), but few are the deviations from the monotonous sleepy pace which is assisted by hoarse semi-clean vocals.
+Based on "Crying for Peace", this Himallayan act offers modern post-thrash of the doomy type which gets wild at times ("Bhasan"), but few are the deviations from the monotonous sleepy pace which is assisted by hoarse semi-clean vocals.
 This is "peaceful" (but not really "crying") stuff with heavy abrasive guitars.

 Crying for Peace Full-length, 2003